JohnnyJabs/apache-log-analyzer/README.md

-# apache-log-analyzer
+# log-analyzer
-PHP class to analyze the contents of an apache error log.
+PHP class to analyze the contents of an apache or mysql error log.

+Not yet working